TravelTao/xhub-java-sdk/payout/Readme.md

 You can apply our cutting-edge APIs for an enhanced customer experience, our China Payout solution supports [UnionPay Debit Cards] issued by more than 500 mainstream banks in China, whether it is China's four major state-owned banks, city commercial banks, and rural credit cooperatives in various places.

-China Payout has two transaction Modes, the `targetCurrency` should be `CNY`
+China Payout has two transaction Modes, the `targetCurrency` should be `CNY` for all of these modes.
 - **Cross-Currency Transaction Mode** (example: USD/CNY)
   - **FX Trade** Availability Time: working day: 9:30--15:30 UTC+08:00 (Please contact your account manager if you have any questions)
   - **Transfer** Availability Time: working day: 9:30--15:30 UTC+08:00
 - **Same Currency Transaction Mode**, the `sourceCurrency` should be `CNY` (example: CNY/CNY)
+  - Transfer by realtime exchange rate when confirm to payee.
   - **FX Trade** Availability Time: working day: 10:00--14:30 UTC+08:00 (Please contact your account manager if you have any questions)
   - **Transfer** Availability Time: 7x24hr